Custom Analyses Guide

 • A descriptive name

-• A general description to guide the AI
+• Instructions to guide the AI

-• A schema defining what information to track
+• A schema defining what information to track or what ideas to generate

 Types of Custom Analyses

-1Schema Analysis
+1Snapshot Analysis

 Example analysis